$q_T$-slicing with multiple jets: Supplemental material

 The peculiar form of $b_{\rm in}$ is due to the fact that only the component of the transverse momentum perpendicular to the jets, here $q_x$, is measured inside the jet.
 Below we will also employ a polar representation for $\vec{b}_T$ such that $b_x=b_T \sin\phi_b$ and $b_y=b_T \cos\phi_b$.

 The explicit form of the next-to-leading order soft function is given by the sum over color dipoles:

-Using the relation $\Theta_{\text{out}} = 1 - \Theta_{\text{in}}$, the soft function can now be refactorized into three components: a global soft function, as well as a 2-dimensional and 1-dimensional collinear-soft function,
+Using the relation $\Theta_{\text{out}} = 1 - \Theta_{\text{in}}$, the soft function can now be split into three components: a global soft function, as well as a 2-dimensional and 1-dimensional collinear-soft function,

-Intuitively, the global soft function measures the out-of-jet measurement everywhere, the 2d collinear-soft function subtracts the incorrect $\vec{q}_T$ measurement inside the jets, and the 1d CS function adds the correct $q_x$ measurement.
+Intuitively, the global soft function measures the out-of-jet measurement everywhere, the 2d collinear-soft function subtracts the incorrect $\vec{q}_T$ measurement inside the jets, and the 1d collinear-soft function adds the correct $q_x$ measurement.
 Note that depending on the dipole under consideration the global soft function may not always require the rapidity regulator.
+The dependence of the two collinear-soft functions on the jet radius can be obtained analytically, by expanding around $R=0$.
+We need to be mindful of the fact that we assumed for the jet function that $R\gg q_T/Q$, which means we typically need to include the subleading dependence in $R$ in either the soft function (or the jet function instead).
+This allows us to derive analytic formulae, and is a mere computational tool: Our aim is not to investigate any $R$-dependency in logarithms, for us it is just a parameter.

 In this Letter we are only interested in the magnitude of the transverse momentum imbalance $q_T$ between the two jets, so we average the soft function's components over the azimuthal angle $\phi_b$ of $\vec{b}_T$, which we indicate with a bar.